nicholascross/WeakDictionary/README.md

 * `reapedDictionary` will create a new `WeakKeyDictionary` with any orphaned key or value references removed
 * `reap` will remove any orphaned key or value references for mutable dictionaries
 * Optionally values may be retained by the key using `WeakKeyDictionary(withValuesRetainedByKey: true)`, the values will be released only after key references are reaped
+* `toStrongDictionary` will create a new swift dictionary excluding any nullified key or value references
 ```swift
 class Foot : Hashable {
     let footName : String